-Skillshare is a popular online learning platform that’s mainly targeted at creative learners.
+Skillshare is a popular online course platform that’s mainly targeted at creative workers.
 But is it worth paying for?

 Is Skillshare worth it?
 If you’re interested in learning about creative topics like photography, graphic design, or writing, then I think Skillshare is totally worth it.
 Since it uses a subscription model, you can take as many courses per month as you have time for.